mathtut0r1ng/mathtut0r1ng.github.io/README.md

+Credits can be located [here.](credits.md)

 # Changelog

-This is the changelog of mathtutor1ng in order from newest to oldest.
+This is the changelog of mathtutor1ng in order from newest (top) to oldest (bottom).

+**December 22, 2025**
+---
+- Added a butt ton more movies
+- Added The Amazing World of Gumball Season 1

 **November 21, 2025**
 ---